omni-us/jsonargparse/DOCUMENTATION.rst

 with all nested subclasses instantiated, the :meth:`instantiate_classes
 <.ArgumentParser.instantiate_classes>` method is used.

-Additional to using a class as type hint in signatures, for low level construction of parsers, there are also the methods :meth:`add_class_arguments
+In addition to using a class as type hint in signatures, for low level construction of parsers, there are also the methods :meth:`add_class_arguments
 <.SignatureArguments.add_class_arguments>` and :meth:`add_subclass_arguments
 <.SignatureArguments.add_subclass_arguments>`.
 These methods accept a ``skip``
 argument that can be used to exclude parameters within subclasses.
 This is done by giving its relative destination key, i.e. as ``param.init_args.subparam``.
-An individual argument can also be added having as type a class, i.e.
+An individual argument can also be added using a class as type, i.e.
 ``parser.add_argument("--module", type=ModuleBase)``.

-A simple example with a top-level class to instantiate, with a parameter that expects an injected class instance, would be having some config file ``config.yaml`` as:
+A simple example with a top-level class to instantiate, with a parameter that expects an injected class instance, would use a config file ``config.yaml`` as:

 .. code-block:: yaml